Colsai/scott_data606/README.md

 5. Are there any topics that appear to be underrepresented from the reports and data?

 <hr></hr>

 # Data Source and Scraping
 The text and reports data were taken from the HHS OIG Work Plan, the Office of Inspector General's website that contains all of OIG's publically-declared audits, evaluations/inspections.
+While all active items are available on [OIG Work PLan Active Table](https://oig.hhs.gov/reports-and-publications/workplan/active-item-table.asp)

 - OIG Work Plans: Contain work scope and focus of work to be undertaken.
 They connect to specific Reports.
 - OIG Reports: Contain Summaries, findings, methodology, and recommendations.
 They provide a more-specific picture of the work that was accomplished.